sam-levy/CDRex/README.md

 asdf install elixir 1.13.2
 ```

 You will also need Postgres installed.
-You can find installation guides for the main OSs on [postgres download page](https://www.postgresql.org/download/).
+You can find installation guides for the main OSs in the [postgres download page](https://www.postgresql.org/download/).

 With Erlang, Elixir and Postgres installed, go to the repository folder and type: